Eric Bolling: Sexual harassment allegations and ouster

 On August 4, 2017, HuffPost reported that several years before and on separate occasions, Bolling allegedly sent unsolicited lewd text messages and lewd photos to three female colleagues at Fox News or Fox Business Network.
-He is also accused of making "wildly inappropriate" comments to female employees.
-After the article was published, Caroline Heldman, a former Fox News guest, alleged that Bolling made numerous unwanted sexual advances towards her.
+He was also accused of making "wildly inappropriate" comments to female employees.
+After the article was published a former Fox News guest alleged that Bolling made numerous unwanted sexual advances towards her.

 Bolling denied the allegations against him.
-The day after the article was published, Bolling was suspended from Fox News pending an investigation, which the network commissioned the law firm Paul, Weiss to conduct.
-A few days after the article was published, Bolling filed a summons and "notice of an intent to file a defamation lawsuit" in New York state court for $50 million against freelance writer Yashar Ali, who wrote the story for HuffPo.
+The day after the HuffPost article was published, Bolling was suspended from Fox News pending an investigation, which the network commissioned the law firm Paul, Weiss to conduct.
+A few days after the article was published, Bolling filed a summons and "notice of an intent to file a defamation lawsuit" in New York state court for $50 million against freelance writer Yashar Ali, who wrote the story for HuffPost.
 Bolling's summons did not specify the statements he contended were defamatory, and he did not bring an actual complaint against Ali.
-Ali and HuffPo stood by the accuracy of the article; Ali's lawyer, in a letter to Bolling's lawyer, wrote that any lawsuit would be frivolous because Bolling is a public figure, because "Mr. Ali conducted a thorough investigation and verified his information with 14 independent sources," and because "truth is always a defense to defamation."
+Ali and HuffPost stood by the accuracy of the article; Ali's lawyer, in a letter to Bolling's lawyer, wrote that any lawsuit would be frivolous because Bolling is a public figure, because "Mr. Ali conducted a thorough investigation and verified his information with 14 independent sources," and because "truth is always a defense to defamation."

-On September 8, 2017, Bolling was ousted from Fox News.
+On September 8, 2017, Bolling departed Fox News.
 In a statement, the network said that "Eric Bolling and Fox have agreed to part ways amicably."
 As a result of his departure, Fox News Specialists was canceled by the network.